Free: 96 PPC tools + my AI Playbook book

 redpocket.com

 Time-box your promo in the headline ('Tax Season Savings, 50% off your first month Premium or Plus Plans') so visitors arriving from evergreen keyword ads still feel they caught a limited deal.
-The seasonal frame creates urgency without a live countdown clock, which feels less manipulative than fake timers.
+The season itself is the deadline, so you never need a countdown clock and nothing on the page smells like a fake timer.

 What to Steal 3 tactics